-Cannot find a database object in the database tree view
+Cannot find a database object in Database Explorer

 If you see no objects below the schema level, cannot find changes in objects, experience broken tables or any other visualization problems, try the following steps to resolve the problem.

 Step 1.
-Synchronize the database state
+Refresh the database state

 If someone changed the remote database data or view, the local view of the database might differ from the actual state of the database.